IMERSS/pnw-bryo-atlas/content/taxa/Mannia pilosa.md

 <h2 id="distinguishing-features">Distinguishing Features</h2>

 Brian Mulroney was Prime Minister the last time this plant was seen in BC. <a href="/taxa/Mannia">Mannia</a> pilosa is an interior species of damp mineral soil among rocks that has polka-dot-like pores over the surface of its green to purple-blotched thallus.
 When fertile, both the antheridia and the developing carpocephalum can be found at the tips seperate thallus segments.
 The carpocephalum presents as a hemispherical disk with developing capsule not enclosed in scales of any sort, but a dense ring of filamentous white scales can be found at the base and the tip of the stalk (see illustration).
-When lacking reproductive features, close inspection should show purple scales underneath that thallus
+When lacking reproductive features, close inspection should show purple scales underneath that thallus.

 <h2 id="similar-species">Similar species</h2>